purplebugs/elastic-data-tool/README.md

 2. If this is not the case, follow the steps at [pre-requisistes.md](pre-requisistes.md)
 3. Start MySQL server `mysql.server start`
 4. Run `node sql_to_json.js`
+5. MySQL on Azure portal - Work in progress: Manually update

 ### JSON -> Elasticsearch client -> auto create index 🤖